dabeaz/curio/docs/tutorial.rst

     Guess I'll fail!
    bash %

-By now, you have the basic gist of tasks.
+This is the basic gist of tasks.
 You can create tasks, join tasks, and cancel tasks.
-You have a lot of control.

 Task Groups
 -----------